 Bird & Bird has appointed Oliver Jüngst as new managing partner in Germany.
-At the beginning of 2019, patent litigation expert Jüngst (49) took over the position from Jan Byok, who retired from the German management team after four years.
+Patent litigation expert Jüngst (49) took over the position from Jan Byok at the beginning of 2019, who retired from the German management team after four years.

 12 February 2019 by Konstanze Richter